 Why go?
 You won’t find Cuban sandwiches or cafecito at this neighborhood watering hole, but seafaring-themed drinks are aplenty.
 Feeling adventurous?
 Order the Smile You Son-Of-A-Bitch, a not-so-scary-tasting tipple named in homage to the movie Jaws (it’s even got a plastic shark in it!).
-Ben's Milk Punch is a sophisticated and surprisingly light cocktail with hints of spice and cinnamon, which comes served in a corked glass flask.
+The Mutiny Milk Punch is a sophisticated and surprisingly light cocktail with hints of chocolate and lemon.

-Little Havana's only true beer bar is the brainchild of David and Cici Rodriguez, owners of the Miami Brew Bus and cofounders of Kush Wynwood.
+Why go?
 The duo's experience helming beer-centric businesses is evident in the Calle Ocho establishment, featuring rotating taps (check out the chalkboard menu to see what's new) and double coolers filled with cans and bottles of local, American-made and internationally brewed varieties.
 To order, grab your favorite and give it to the bartender to ring up—simple as that.
 Union Beer also has vintage arcade games to keep you busy between sips.

+What is it?
 Most things set in Miami are actually filmed in LA, but whenever someone shoots in the city (Chef, Ballers), this place seems to make an appearance.
 Maybe that’s because the Little Havana lounge offers an authentic Latin music experience in a chic, intimate space—think tight round tables huddled before a low stage and walls lined with black and white portraits of Latin icons.